 About John Everson

-John Everson is a Bram Stoker Award-winning horror author with more than 100 published short stories and 10 novels of horror and dark fantasy currently in print.
+John Everson is a Bram Stoker Award-winning horror author with more than 100 published short stories and 13 novels of horror and dark fantasy currently in print.
 His first novel, Covenant, won the Bram Stoker Award for a First Novel in 2005.
 His sixth novel, NightWhere, was a Bram Stoker Finalist in 2013.
-His tenth novel, The House By The Cemetery, was released in October 2018.
+His latest novel, Five Deaths for Seven Songbirds, releases on March 22, 2022.